 Each year a panel of Judges generously give their time to read all the shortlisted titles and select a winner for the Best Comic, Best Book and Emerging Talent categories.

-The Judges were selected by the BCA Committee and chosen for their interest or involvement in comics and for their ability to view the medium critically as works of art and entertainment from their point of view as successful professionals in their respective creative fields.
+The Judges have been selected by the BCA Committee and chosen for their interest or involvement in comics.
+They are also chosen for their ability to view the medium critically as works of art and entertainment from their point of view as successful professionals in their respective creative fields.

 Stephen L. Holland is the co-creator, co-owner and manager of Page 45 which was judged Best Independent Retailer in Nottingham 2012 and in 2004 won the only ever Diamond Comics Award for Best Retailer in the UK.
 For 18 years Page 45 has successfully promoted quality and diversity in comics and graphic novels regardless of publishing status, writing weekly reviews redressing the stranglehold which corporate comics have held over the industry in the US and UK.
 Stephen has a degree in English Literature and History of Art.

 Scroobius Pip is a spoken word & hip hop artist from the UK.
 He also has one of Britains biggest podcasts (Distraction Pieces) that has had guests including Alan Moore, Warren Ellis & Garth Ennis.

 Having been a lover of comics for many years, in 2010 Pip, after refusing many offers to release a collection of his poems, instead teamed up with a selection of artists & released a graphic novel of poems called “Poetry in (e)motion”.